livekit/client-sdk-js/README.md

 If you are targeting legacy browsers, but still want adaptiveStream functionality you'll likely need to use polyfills for [ResizeObserver](https://www.npmjs.com/package/resize-observer-polyfill) and [IntersectionObserver](https://www.npmjs.com/package/intersection-observer).

+Also when targeting legacy browsers, older than the ones specified in our browserslist target, make sure to include required polyfills and transpilation with babel and/or corejs.

 <!--BEGIN_REPO_NAV-->

 <br/><table>